efrecon/machinery/README.md

 will show up its real name, i.e. `mycluster-db`.
 This behaviour will help you managing several clusters from the same directory, for example when staging or when running sub-sets of your architecture for development.

+Note, that when neither a specifiy YAML file is pointed at using `-cluster`, nor a default file called `cluster.yml` is found in the current directory, `machinery` will try to find a good candidate YAML description file automatically.
+It will list all files ending with `.yml` in the current directory and will consider those which first empty line contains the marker `#docker-machinery`.
+Whenever, only one candidate is found, this file will be taken into consideration as if it had been specifically pointed at using the `-cluster` global option.

 #### Interaction with `docker-compose` <a name="docker-compose" />